-Invariably, the answer is that they’ve grown tired of dry cleaners destroying their fine garments, household textiles and accessories and that they located us through a referral from a friend or associate, a referral from a high-end department store, boutique or custom tailor or an internet search.
+In response to the first question, a new client will typically tell us (a) that they've grown tired of ordinary dry cleaners destroying their fine garments, household textiles and accessories and, (b) that they located us through a referral from a friend or associate, a referral from a high-end department store, boutique or custom tailor or an internet search.

-When it comes to discussing our services and pricing, we find that the best way to introduce our services is to demonstrate the difference between true quality cleaning and ordinary cleaning.
-And the best way to demonstrate that difference is to point out the obvious damage exhibited by the specific garments they’ve brought in.
+In response to the second question, we find that the best way to introduce a new client to our quality standards is to point out the obvious damage exhibited by the specific garments they've just brought in.

 Typically, this involves pointing out: